-- Pupils with physical disability are catered for through 1-1 provision, support from external agencies, adapting the school environment to suit need (e.g. toilet step) - The school works on dyslexia friendly principles and regularly undertaking training of staff to keep fully up to date - School includes a number of children with difficulties in behaviour.
-Advice on helping these children has been sought and we work closely with the LA behaviour team.
-All recommendations are put into place and material using '3Ps' where appropriate - SENCO update provision maps on a regular basis.
-Interventions are clearly monitored and records of progress kept and updated. - All necessary children had Inclusion Passports.
+- Pupils with physical disability are catered for through appropriate provision, support from external agencies, adapting the school environment to suit need (e.g. toilet step) - The school has taken steps to create support plans for different areas of need (e.g. dyslexia, behaviour, autism, English as an additional languages) - SENCO updates support documents on a regular basis.
+Interventions are monitored and records of progress kept and updated. - All necessary children have an SEN chronology of support and involvement - The Behaviour Policy is adapted as necessary for individuals / groups